siberianfox/tinygwiki/Gcode-Support.md

 <pre>
 Valid comment cases       Notes:
 G0X10                      - command only - no comment
-G0X10 (comment text)       - comment with comment G0X10 (comment text        - it's OK to drop the trailing paren G0X10 ;comment text        - comment delimited by semicolon (firmware build 378.05 and later) (comment text)             - there is no command on this line
+G0X10 (comment text)       - command with comment G0X10 (comment text        - it's OK to drop the trailing paren G0X10 ;comment text        - comment delimited by semicolon (firmware build 378.05 and later) (comment text)             - there is no command on this line